Okanjo/okanjo-docs/docs/Globals.md

 These parameters are used by many collection routes.
 Not all collection routes fully implement or use theses parameters.

 `page_size`
-:   `string` Optional.
+:   `int` Optional.
 Specific to collections and stores, specifies how many records to return.
 `page_start_index`
-:   `string` Optional.
+:   `int` Optional.
 Specific to collections and stores, specifies the starting point in the resultset.